jakob-schuster/restrander-vignette/README.md

         }
     ],
     "silent": false,
-    "exclude-unknowns": true,
+    "exclude-unknowns": false,
     "error-rate": 0.25
 }
 ```

+#### Disabling artefact detection

+In our first example, the output stats indicate that Restrander is identifying artefacts in our input data.
+We can disable this function through the config.

-Looking closely at a couple of the lines:
+Looking closely at the config:
 - `"report-artefacts": true` specifies that, while searching for primers, we would like to quantify TSO and RTP artefacts as we parse the input file.
 - `"exclude-unknowns": true` means that any unknown reads (including primer artefacts) should be filtered out of the input, into a separate output file.
 If you check your output directory, you'll find them in an `unknowns.fq.gz` file.